• Skip to primary navigation

 Normandy is also full of magnificent abbeys.

-Many of them have been destroyed or partially destroyed, but you can still imagine how great they were.
+Many of them have been destroyed or partially destroyed, but you can still imagine how grandiose they were.

-And at the height of their history, they were powerful and mostly the cultural centers of the region.
+And at the height of their history, they were powerful and often the cultural centers of the region.

 the most beautiful abbeys in normandy